-Table 4.10 identifies the timing of key biological sensitivities relevant to the Operational Area and wider EMBA.
-The fauna listed in Table 4.10 are species listed under the EPBC Act and considered relevant to this EP.
-The fish species are those identified as key indicator species for the relevant fisheries identified in Section 4.4.4.
+Table 4-10 identifies the timing of key biological sensitivities relevant to the Operational Area and wider EMBA.
+The fauna listed in Table 4-10 are species listed under the EPBC Act and considered relevant to this EP.
+The fish species are those identified as key indicator species for the relevant fisheries identified in Section 4.4.4, or brood stock that have habitat that may occur within the Operational Area.

-Table 4.10 Timing of Key Biological Sensitivities Relevant to the Operational Area and Wider EMBA
+Table 4-10 - Timing of Key Biological Sensitivities Relevant to the Operational Area and Wider EMBA